zf-fr/zfr-cash/README.md

 * `card`: can either be a card token (created using Stripe.JS) or a full hash containing card properties.
 * `coupon`: a coupon to attach to the customer
 * `metadata`: a key value that set the metadata Stripe attributes
+* `idempotency_key`: a key that is used to prevent an operation for being executed twice

 All of those properties are optional.